NeoGeographyToolkit/StereoPipeline/docs/tools/bathy_plane_calc.rst

 --camera <string>
     The camera file to use with the mask.

+--bundle-adjust-prefix <string>
+    Use the camera adjustment at this output prefix, if the cameras changed based on bundle adjustment or alignment.

 -t, --session-type <string>
     Select the stereo session type to use for processing.
 Usually